Tank vs. tankless water heater – which one is better?

 These water heaters have been found to be far more energy efficient because they only heat hot water at the time it is being used.

-There is no such thing as a perfect product, which means a tankless water heater is no exceptions, there are pros and cons to purchasing one of the water heater systems.
+There is no such thing as a perfect product, which means a tankless water heater is no exception, there are pros and cons to purchasing one of the water heater systems.

 Pros of a Tankless Water Heater